helm/helm-www/content/docs/intro/install.md

 3. Find the `helm` binary in the unpacked directory, and move it to its desired destination (`mv linux-amd64/helm /usr/local/bin/helm`)

-From there, you should be able to run the client: `helm help`.
+From there, you should be able to run the client and [add the stable repo](https://helm.sh/docs/intro/quickstart/#initialize-a-helm-chart-repository): `helm help`.

 ### From Homebrew (macOS)